Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Jordan Nicholas Sukut/Raising A Standard.md

 ## What We Need

 To advance meaningfully, we need to secure the [[Catalytic Resources]] required to forge a core team, continue development, and empower [[The Movement]] to advance.
-Our Ideal Target is $10M to $20M in philanthropic capital raised in April 2023 to enable [[The Game]] and [[The Battle]] to begin in earnest in May 2023.
+Our Ideal Target is $10M to $20M in philanthropic capital raised in April and May 2023 to enable [[The Game]] and [[The Battle]] to begin.

 We recognize that this is an audacious target, however with life and society on the line integrity demands that we try.